 Objective Actions to be taken to deliver our objective 3.
-The Council will: understand flood risk and become more resilient to flooding.
-Make the public aware of our Local Flood Risk Management Strategy (LFRMS), associated responsibilities and procedures through our website, public consultation and awareness events; (see also Objective 6, "Be better prepared for flood events" below) In developing our Register of Structures and Features, gain an improved understanding of the interactions between the various drainage systems that drain communities located in flood risk areas; Engage with communities so as to raise awareness of the drainage assets in their area to assist those communities to be better prepared for future flood events; Encourage communities to take a more pro-active role in flood monitoring and maintenance works; Work with local communities which have been affected by flooding to promote local capital schemes to reduce the risk of flooding.
+Support communities to understand flood risk and become more resilient to flooding.
+The Council will: Make the public aware of our Local Flood Risk Management Strategy (LFRMS), associated responsibilities and procedures through our website, public consultation and awareness events; (see also Objective 6, "Be better prepared for flood events" below) In developing our Register of Structures and Features, gain an improved understanding of the interactions between the various drainage systems that drain communities located in flood risk areas; Engage with communities so as to raise awareness of the drainage assets in their area to assist those communities to be better prepared for future flood events; Encourage communities to take a more pro-active role in flood monitoring and maintenance works, and; Work with local communities which have been affected by flooding to promote local capital schemes to reduce the risk of flooding.
 4. Manage local flood risk and new development in a sustainable manner We expect to have a statutory duty to approve all flood risk assessment and drainage strategies for new developments when Schedule 3 of the Flood and Water Management Act 2010 is implemented.
-Commencement is currently anticipated during 2014 and to support this role we will: Preserve the natural state of land drainage systems and minimise the number of man-made alterations to watercourses; Encourage developers, statutory consultees and local planning teams to work closely with the Sustainable Drainage System (SuDS) Approving Body (SAB) from the outset as it is likely that drainage implications will have a bearing on site layout; Continue to work collaboratively with Staffordshire County Council with regard to the processes required to administer and determine sustainable drainage applications; Prepare a Sustainable Drainage System (SuDS) handbook collaboratively with Staffordshire County Council which will provide guidance for developers on the design and adoption process; Promote sustainable drainage systems which provide green infrastructure, require minimal excavation and ongoing maintenance and also avoid the need for major and disruptive replacement works;
+Commencement is currently anticipated during 2014 and to support this role we will: Rehabilitate elements of and minimise future man-made alterations to Shropshire's existing heavily modified freshwater/riparian environment, through application of the 'Urban Blue Corridors' proposal; Encourage developers, statutory consultees and local planning teams to work closely with the Sustainable Drainage System (SuDS) Approving Body (SAB) from the outset as it is likely that drainage implications will have a bearing on site layout; Continue to work collaboratively with Staffordshire County Council with regard to the processes required to administer and determine sustainable drainage applications; Prepare a Sustainable Drainage System (SuDS) handbook collaboratively with Staffordshire County Council with regard to the design and adoption process; Promote sustainable drainage systems which provide green infrastructure, require minimal excavation and ongoing maintenance and also avoid the need for major and